Are you ready to cut the cord?

 There are two main packages, Sling Blue and Sling Orange, and each carries a different network lineup.
-The difference in packages is mainly in the channels offered, with Sling Blue offering over 50 channels and 3 device streams while Orange only offers around 30 channels and 1 device stream.
+The difference in packages is mainly in the channels offered, with Sling Blue offering over 50 channels and three device streams while Orange only provides around 30 channels and one device stream.
 Both packages also offer 10 hours of DVR space.
 You can choose one for $30 a month or get both for $40 a month.

 In addition, Sling offers a variety of add-on packages between $5 and $10 for things like sports and kid’s channels.

-You can try Sling TV for free for 3 days before deciding if it’s right for you.
+You can try Sling TV for free for three days before deciding if it’s right for you.

-Hulu is another cable alternative that offers a ton of different options so you can find a subscription that best fits you and your viewing habits.
+Hulu is another cable alternative that offers many different options, so you can find a subscription that best fits you and your viewing habits.

-The basic Hulu plan is $5.99 a month (you can try it for a month free), which offers unlimited access to the streaming library with limited or no ads.
-The Hulu library includes full seasons of many shows, Hulu Originals, movies, and more.
+The basic Hulu plan is $5.99 a month (you can try it for a month free), offering unlimited access to the streaming library with limited or no ads.
+In addition, the Hulu library includes full seasons of many shows, Hulu Originals, movies, and more.

 Hulu is also offering a deal where you can bundle basic Hulu, Disney+, and ESPN+ for $12.99 a month.

-In addition to basic Hulu packages, there is also a Hulu + Live TV package for $54.99 a month (you can try it for 7 days free).
-This plan includes access to the entire Hulu library plus the ability to stream 60+ live and on demand channels, including live sports.
-This package also offers 50 hours of DVR storage.
+In addition to basic Hulu packages, there is also a Hulu + Live TV streaming service package for $54.99 a month (you can try it for seven days free).
+This plan includes access to the entire Hulu library plus the ability to stream 60+ live and on-demand channels, including live sports.
+The Hulu Live plan gives you access to all your favorite channels, including HGTV, TNT, CNN, A&E, TLC, TBS, etc. This package also offers 50 hours of DVR storage.

 Now, Netflix offers thousands of movies, documentaries, and TV shows (including foreign films) that you can stream instantly on your phone, tablet, or streaming device.
-Netflix even produces their own original shows now.
+Netflix even produces its own original shows now.